digital-asset/daml/docs/source/json-api/production-setup/query-store.rst

 .. note:: Daml Open Source only supports PostgreSQL backends for the *HTTP JSON API* server, but Daml Enterprise also supports Oracle backends.

-The *HTTP JSON API* server is a JVM application that by default uses an in-memory backend.
+The *HTTP JSON API* server is a JVM application that uses an in-memory backend by default.
 This in-memory backend setup is inefficient for larger datasets as every query ends up fetching the entire active contract set for all the templates the query references.
-For this reason, for production setups, we recommend, at a minimum, that one use a database as a query store.
-This will allow for a more efficient caching of data and will improve query performance.
-Details for enabling a query store are highlighted below.
+For production setups we therefore recommend, at a minimum, that one use a database as a query store.
+This allows for more efficient data caching and improves query performance.
+Details for enabling a query store are given below.

-The query store is a cached search index and is useful for use cases where the application needs to query large active contract sets (ACS).
+The query store is a cached search index and is useful in cases where the application needs to query large active contract sets (ACS).
 The *HTTP JSON API* server can be configured with PostgreSQL/Oracle (Daml Enterprise only) as the query store backend.